Our Story

 1980s: We figure that if we can source kale, we can fix a radiator.
 Our auto service center is born.
 Members can now get an oil change and organic tomatoes from the same business.

 1997–2000s: Growth spurt!
-We add two more food stores, a convenience store/market, and another auto service center.
-The brave little market eventually closes due to a lack of foot traffic. *sniff*
+We add two more food stores, a community market, and another auto service center.
+(The brave little market eventually closes from a lack of foot traffic. *sniff*)

-Today: 33,000+ members, 400+ local vendors, 3 food stores, 2 service centers, nearly $100M in yearly sales.
-(A staggering amount of granola if you stop to think about it).
-We’re now one of the largest food co-ops in the country, born out of the idea that “profit for the few” is boring and “maple syrup for the many” is a much better business model.
+Today: 33,000+ members, 400+ local vendors, 3 food stores, 2 auto service centers, nearly $100M in yearly sales.
+(A staggering amount of local produce and granola if you stop to think about it.)